ZhuoyunZhong/Adeept-4-DOF-Robot-for-Caligraphy/README.md

 @TODO

-The code Implemented three nodes including a forward kinematic, an inverse kinematic and a connector.
+For the robot kinematics, the code Implemented two nodes including a forward kinematic node and a connector.
 After opening all the nodes, there will be some services.
-The first two nodes provide inverse kinematic and forward kinematic calculation.
+The first node provide inverse kinematic and forward kinematic calculation.

 `rosservice call inv_kin x, y, z, phi, theta, psi`